How To Enable CORS in CodeIgniter 4 for REST APIs

 Now application is in development mode.

-How To Setup CORS Settings
+Step #1: How To Setup CORS Settings in CodeIgniter

-To setup CORS settings we will create a CodeIgniter filter and then add cors settings to process request.
+To setup CORS settings we will create a CodeIgniter filter and then add cors settings there to process request.

 Open project into terminal and run this spark command.

-$ php spark make:filter Cors
+php spark make:filter Cors

 This command will create a filter file named Cors.php in /app/Filters folder.